Can You Buy a House After Bankruptcy? Everything You Must Know

 Frequently Asked Questions

-Can I refinance my mortgage loan after bankruptcy?
+Can I refinance my mortgage after chapter 7 or chapter 13 bankruptcy?

-Yes, you can refinance your mortgage loan after bankruptcy, but only when you seek permission from the bankruptcy court before the loan agreement.
+Yes, you can refinance after bankruptcy, but only when you seek permission from the bankruptcy court before the loan agreement.

 There are different waiting periods for different kinds of loans.
 While Chapter 7 includes a 4-year waiting period, Chapter 13 includes a period as low as 12 months for FHA loans.
 However, the waiting period can vary for different loans, which includes other loan details.